Mark-Clegg/asm1802/README.md

 or not it is used.

 Any labels defined within the subroutine are local to that subroutine, and cannot be referenced elsewhere.
-The subroutine name itself appears only in global symbol table, with it's value defaulting to the current address at assembly, or as set in the matching ENDSUB, if specified.
+The subroutine name is added to the symbol table with the current assemly address, or as set in the matching ENDSUB, if specified.

 ### ENDSUB {expression}

 Marks the end of a SUBROUTINE definition.
 If an optional expression is supplied, this is evaluated and marks the entry point of that subroutine.
-This modifies the value of the SUBROUTINE's label in the Master symbol table.
+This modifies the value of the SUBROUTINE's label in the master symbol table.

 e.g.
 ```